 This premium card kicks it out of the water with an automatic free night each year of holding the card after the anniversary date.
 It can be used at any participating Marriott Rewards hotels (up to category 5), which is valued at 35,000 points.
 This means that the $95 annual fee could be a wash if using the free night at hotels like the JW Marriott Beijing, Renaissance Philadelphia Airport Hotel, and the Courtyard Bali Seminyak.

 The Marriott Bonvoy Boundless™ Credit Card comes with automatic Silver Elite for bonus points and free premium wireless internet.
 If you’re looking for even higher elite status, the card gets you started with 15 elite night credits per year.
 You also get the ability to automatically get Gold Elite status after spending $35,000 per card anniversary year.
-Eligible new cardholders can earn 75,000 bonus points after spending $3,000 on purchases in your first 3 months from account opening.
+New cardholders can earn 75,000 bonus points after spending $3,000 on purchases in your first 3 months from account opening.

 Hilton Honors Aspire from American Express

 The Hilton Honors American Express Aspire Card comes with a free weekend night certificate that can be used at some of the most exotic hotels such as the Conrad Maldives Rangali Island.
 It is given each year for holding the card.
 You can earn a second weekend night after spending $60,000 within each card year.